-If you’re going to follow in our footsteps and do a self-drive trip, we recommend spending five days on the Romantic Road.
+If you’re going to follow in our footsteps and do a self-drive trip, we recommend spending five days on the route.
 Here’s our suggested itinerary.
 This can be shortened or lengthened depending on the amount of time you have.

 Day 1: Explore Wurzbug

 Spend the day seeing the Marienberg Fortress, the Prince Bishop’s Palace (the Wurzburg Residenz), and the Alte Mainbrucke.
 Enjoy the local Franconian wine in one of the cafe’s on the main square.
-Stay at one of the Wurzburg hotels.
+Stay at one of the Wurzburg hotels, like the Schlosshotel Steinburg.

 Day 2: Wurzburg to Rothenburg ob der Tauber

 Leave Wurzburg in the morning and explore the Tuaber valley.
 Be sure to stop in Bad Mergentheim and Weikersheim before arriving in Rothenberg before dinner.
 Visit the Christmas museum, enjoy a schneeballen, and then take in the Nightwatchman Tour.
-Spend the night at one of the Rothenburg hotels.
+Spend the night at one of the Rothenburg hotels, like the Villa Mittermeier.

 Day 3: Rothenburg to Nördlingen

 Take a leisurely day to drive through the villages of Schillingsfürst, Feuchtwangen, and Dinkelsbühl, before arriving in the diamond city of Nördlingen.
 Spend the night at one of the Nordlingen hotels, like the NH Klösterle Nördlingen.

 Day 4: Nördlingen to Fussen

 Visit the charming village of Donauwörth before arriving in Augsburg, the third largest city in Bavaria.
 In the afternoon, be sure you get to Steingaden for a visit to the Wieskirche (The Pilgrimage Church of Wies), a UNESCO World Heritage Site, before arriving in Fussen.
-Many visitors to Fussen rush on to the famous castles, the town is worth exploring on its own.
+Many visitors to Fussen rush on to the famous castles, but the town is worth exploring on its own.
 Enjoy an outdoor meal with views of the mountains.
-There are a number of excellent hotels and inns in Fussen.
+There are a number of excellent hotels and inns in Fussen, like the Hotel Sonne.